CamParry/project-manager/RULES.md

 - Follow the established style guide for each language
 - Keep functions small and focused on a single responsibility
+- Avoid complexity and premature abstraction
+- Prioritise clean and readable code
 - Prefer composition over inheritance where appropriate
+- Always analyise if the chosen approach is ideal for the situation
-- If you notice a file has been changed, confirm before changing it back
+- If you notice a something has been changed don't revert it without asking

 ## Comments and Documentation